IF Elfsborg: 1960–1980, playing in the UEFA Intertoto Cup and UEFA Cup

-Elfsborgs advancement in European football began in 1961 after winning national championship the same year they qualified to the current UEFA Intertoto Cup.
-Elfsborg first resistance ever in a European Cup was against the German SC Tasmania 1900 Berlin, which they won with 2–3 away and the stunning 5–2 at home.
-The second match was against the classic Swiss team FC Basel, which began with a 1–2 loss at home but Elfsborg gathered forces and won in the returning game with 3–6 after a hat-trick by the fantastic player Henry Larsson.
-The last and final match was against the difficult beaten Sparta Rotterdam who hade before meeting with Elfsborg not lost a single game, the Dutch proved to be too difficult, it ended in a 2–5 loss at home and 4–3 away loss.
+Elfsborgs tenure in European football began in 1961 after winning national championship.
+The same year they qualified to the current UEFA Intertoto Cup.
+Elfsborg first resistance ever in a European Cup was against the German SC Tasmania 1900 Berlin, which they won with 2–3 away and a stunning 5–2 at home.
+The second match was against the classic Swiss team FC Basel, which began with a 1–2 loss at home but Elfsborg gathered forces and won in the returning game with 3–6 after a hat-trick by Henry Larsson.
+The last and final match was against the hard to beat Sparta Rotterdam who before they faced Elfsborg had not lost a single game, the Dutch proved to be too difficult, it ended in a 2–5 loss at home and 4–3 away loss.
 But despite the loss Elfsborg ended as runners-up being the second team in the group and the tournament's big winner was Henry Larsson with his 8 goals and Lars Råberg with 6 his goals.
-Five years later, in 1966, continued Elfsborg adventures in Europe and the UEFA Intertoto Cup.
-The first opponent stood the German Borussia Neunkirchen for, a match which Elfsborg won both home and away with a total of 4–1.
+Five years later, in 1966, Elfsborg continued their adventures in Europe and the UEFA Intertoto Cup.
+The first opponent was the German team Borussia Neunkirchen, a match which Elfsborg won both home and away with a total of 4–1.
 The second match against VSS Košice became a very different story, they lost 3–0 away and then crushed the opponents with 6–0 at home, after a hat-trick by Roger Carlsson.
 In the final group stage match against leaders Vorwärts Berlin was lost with 2–0 in both matches which meant that Elfsborg finally ended as third in the group.